7 Email Capture Best Practices You Need To Follow in 2023

 • As a result of this effectiveness, email marketing campaigns can deliver a high ROI: the average dollar spent on email marketing creates $38 in revenue.

-7 email capture form best practices
+7 email capture best practices

 Now that we’ve seen why it’s so important to capture email leads, let’s check out some of the best practices for creating email capture forms and improving your lead generation outcomes.